TalhaJamal02/physical-ai-humanoid-robotics-book/docs/docs/capstone/overview.md

 ## Objective

-Integrate all modules (Physical AI Foundations, ROS 2, Simulation, and VLA) into a single coherent system.
-The robot should be able to perceive the environment, interpret commands, and perform actions.
+This capstone brings together every major module—Physical AI Foundations, ROS 2, Simulation, and the VLA system—into a single integrated humanoid-robot pipeline.
+By the end of the project, the robot should be capable of perceiving its surroundings, understanding spoken instructions, and performing meaningful actions based on those instructions.

 ## Components

+1. **Voice Agent**
-1. **Voice Agent**: Converts voice commands into text.
+   Captures spoken commands and converts them into text.

+2. **VLA Module**
-2. **VLA Module**: Processes visual input and command text to generate robot actions.
+   Interprets visual input and natural-language commands to generate structured robot actions.

-3. **ROS 2 Nodes**: Execute actions on the robot (simulation or real).
+3. **ROS 2 Nodes**
-4. **Simulation Environment**: Test robot behavior safely in Gazebo, Unity, or Isaac Sim.
+   Translate high-level actions into low-level robot behavior, whether running on a real robot or inside a simulator.

+4. **Simulation Environment**
+   Provides a safe space—Gazebo, Unity, or Isaac Sim—to evaluate and visualize robotic behavior before deploying to hardware.

 ## Workflow

-1. User speaks a command.
+1. The user speaks a command.
-2. Voice agent converts speech to text.
+2. The voice agent transcribes the speech into text.
-3. VLA module generates a structured robot command.
+3. The VLA module analyzes both the visual input and the command text, then produces a robot-action description.
-4. ROS 2 nodes execute the command.
+4. ROS 2 nodes interpret these actions and execute them.
-5. Simulation environment visualizes the outcome.
+5. The simulation environment renders the resulting robotic motion and interactions.

 ## Independent Test

-- Give a voice command and verify the robot performs the intended action in simulation.
+- Speak a command and verify that the robot performs the expected action inside the simulation environment.